frankiesned/Simplified-Bitcoin-Project/README.md

 # Simplified Bitcoin Project
-For my group networking project at CSUSM.
-It was coded in Python and we used Pretty Table for displaying.
+This project was coded in Python and we used Pretty Table for displaying.
 The program mimics buying and selling bitcoin through a client program and a server program.

 ### Downloads: